rontoyhacao/rontoyhacao/README.md

 # Hi there, I'm Ron 👋

-## And I'm an aspiring front-end developer.
+## And I'm an aspiring UI/UX designer and front-end developer.

 - 🔭 I’m working on making many projects because repetition is the key.
 - 🌱 I’m currently learning Javascript and planning on picking up Vue.